Is Norwegian Cruise Line Holdings Ltd (NCLH) Set to Underperform

 Long-established in the Travel & Leisure industry, Norwegian Cruise Line Holdings Ltd (NCLH, Financial) has enjoyed a stellar reputation.
-It has recently witnessed a surge of 1.77%, juxtaposed with a three-month change of 16.85%.
-However, fresh insights from the GuruFocus Score Rating hint at potential headwinds.
+However, it has recently witnessed a decline of 1.03%, juxtaposed with a three-month change of 5.74%.
+Fresh insights from the GuruFocus Score Rating hint at potential headwinds.
 Notably, its diminished rankings in financial strength, growth, and valuation suggest that the company might not live up to its historical performance.
 Join us as we dive deep into these pivotal metrics to unravel the evolving narrative of Norwegian Cruise Line Holdings Ltd.

 Understanding the GF Score